 Louisiana State Criminal Law Defines Sexual Assault in the Following Ways: 14§41.
 Rape; defined however slight, is sufficient to complete the crime.
-C. For purposes of this Subpart, "oral sexual intercourse" means the intentional engaging in any of the following acts with another person:

 A. Rape is the act of anal, oral, or vaginal sexual intercourse with a male or female person committed without the person's lawful consent.